MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/mpm/how-to/live-send-game-invites.md

 | `multiplayer_lobby_session::invite_users()` | `invite_sent` |

 Your title can implement a custom TCUI for viewing online friends and inviting them.
-Games can use the `invite_users()` method to send invites to a set of people defined by their Xbox Live User IDs.
+Games can use the `XblMultiplayerManagerLobbySessionInviteUsers` C method or the `invite_users()` C++ method to send invites to a set of people defined by their Xbox Live User IDs.
 This is useful if you prefer to use your own in-game UI instead of the stock Xbox UI.

 **C API**
 <!-- XblMultiplayerManagerLobbySessionInviteUsers_C.md -->